gsudre/lab_notes/200-results_using_all_types.md

 ## Making supplemental tables

-Let's extract our "all" results into a table, adding gene names and subtype:
+Let's extract our all results into a table, adding gene names and subtype:

 ```r
 load('~/data/post_mortem/DGE_03022021.RData')